rebelmastermind/Portico/README.md

 - SortableJS is loaded from CDN, and Portico now runtime-caches that script after first successful load.
 - Result: after one online load, Portico can work offline more reliably.

-## Service Worker Versioning

-`sw.js` uses:

-- `PORTICO_CACHE_VERSION = "v1.0.0"`

-When you publish changes:

-1. Bump that version (example: `v1.0.1`).
-2. Deploy.
-3. Reload once to let the new service worker activate.

-This ensures old cached files are replaced cleanly.

-## Dependency Strategy

-Current decision:

-- Keep SortableJS on CDN for simplicity.
-- Cache it at runtime for offline resilience.

-If you want fully self-contained offline behavior from first load (and Chrome Web Store compliance), vendor `Sortable.min.js` into `Portico/js/vendor/`.
-The build script auto-wires it for the extension target.